Rickaym/Asciin.py/docs/basics.rst

 .. code:: py

-   from AsciiPy import Model
+   from Asciinpy import Model

    my_model = Model(image="ABBBBBBBB\nABBBBBBB")

 Pixel Painter
 --------------
-A :class:`AsciiPy.PixelPainter` model is a simple interface to draw over each pixel on the screen.
+A :class:`Asciinpy.PixelPainter` model is a simple interface to draw over each pixel on the screen.

-You can instantiate a pixel painter model by passing in the current :class:`AsciiPy.Displayable`.
+You can instantiate a pixel painter model by passing in the current :class:`Asciinpy.Displayable`.
 After instantiation, the pixel painter takes a copy of the screen with the given coordinates and dimension (if none is given it takes the entire screen - by default the coordinate and the dimension of the model is based on the screen).

-You will be drawing onto this frame by making use of :obj:`AsciiPy.PixelPainter.draw` method.
+You will be drawing onto this frame by making use of :obj:`Asciinpy.PixelPainter.draw` method.
 Like every other model, it must be blitted onto screen.
 Only when it is blitted, the changes in the canvas are rendered onto the screen elegantly.

 `E.g. 2.3`

 .. code:: py

-   from AsciiPy import PixelPainter, Resolutions
+   from Asciinpy import PixelPainter, Resolutions

    window = Window(Resolutions._60c)